reside-ic/packit-infra/README.md

 ## How do I add a new Packit instance?

-Edit `services.nix` by adding a new entry to the `services.multi-packit.instances` attribute set.
-The name of the attribute will determine the URL of the instance.
+Edit `services.nix` by adding a new entry to the `services.multi-packit.instances` list.

+You will need to customize the instance by configuring some of the `services.packit-api.<name>` options.
 A GitHub organisation and team needs to be specified.
 All members of this organisation/team will be allowed to access the instance.
 The team can be omitted or left blank, in which case any member of the organisation will have access.

 The Packit application on Github manually needs to be granted permission, by one of the organisation's admins, to access the organisation.
 See [the GitHub